rws-framework/db/README.md

 # Models

-RWS models are converted to Prisma schemas and are wrapping around generated PrismaClient providing complete typing and better Relation handling + TimeSeries in future minor versions.
+RWS models are converted to Prisma schemas and are wrapping around generated PrismaClient providing complete typing and better Relation handling + TimeSeries in future versions.

 ## Models index file